 No, all login and passwords are unique.
 Unless you give someone your login and password, the only people who will be able to view your report will be the reviewers authorized by your organization.

-Technically, yes, however the organization has subscribed to our service with the intent to provide a confidential and anonymous system to its employees.
+Technically, yes; however, the organization has subscribed to our service with the intent to provide a confidential and anonymous system to its employees and stakeholders.

 We use the latest version of encryption technology to protect your identity and our website has firewall and other security features to protect the information that you are providing in your report.

-No, the whistleblower reporting system, IntegrityCounts is not linked to the organization’s computer.
-IntegrityCounts is operated independently of the organization and hosted on separate servers inaccessible by any third party.
+No, the whistleblower reporting system, IntegrityCounts, is not linked to your organization’s computer.
+IntegrityCounts is operated independently from your organization and hosted on separate servers inaccessible by any third party.

 There are many benefits to enlisting a third party service to handle the governance and compliance aspect of your business.
 It will ensure that all reports made about your organization remain anonymous and confidential.
-Employees will be confident that their identity will be fully protected.
-WhistleBlower now offers a certification program which ensures that all employees understand the Code of Ethics and the steps they can take if they witness something amiss.
+Reporters will be confident that their identity will be fully protected.
 The Whistleblower system is proprietary and has been developed through years of research and reporting.
-We understand the needs of our clients and their employees and we are wholly committed to ensuring the confidentiality of both.
+We understand the needs of our clients and their employees and stakeholders and we are wholly committed to ensuring the confidentiality of both.

 Bill 198 (Multilateral Instrument 52-110) in Canada and Section 301.4 of the Sarbanes-Oxley Act require all publicly traded companies to: ‘Establish procedures for the receipt, retention, and treatment of complaints received regarding accounting, internal accounting controls, or auditing matters; and handling the confidential, anonymous submission by company employees of concerns regarding questionable accounting or auditing matters’.
-WhistleBlower Security's IntegrityCounts reporting system provides not only a confidential and anonymous reporting system for employees; it also provides a valuable source of information regarding the organization’s Code of Conduct and Ethics and the employee’s role and responsibilities.
+Our IntegrityCounts reporting system provides not only a confidential and anonymous reporting system for employees and other stakeholders, it also provides a valuable source of information regarding the organization’s Code of Conduct and Ethics and the Reporter’s role and responsibilities.